solita/solita.github.com/_posts/2018-01-23-Java9-modules-Spring-Boot-2-Docker.md

 ![Modular runtime](/img/java9modules/jdk9_runtime_sizes.png)

-And since we did talk about Docker, here's a Dockerfile that will first generate a minimal Alpine image of JDK 9, then use that said image to package your .jar:
+And since we did talk about Docker, here's a Dockerfile that will first generate a minimal Alpine image of JDK 9, then use that newly created image to package your .jar:

 ```
 FROM dekstroza/openjdk9-alpine as packager